seph14/Cinder/android/README.md

 * Install prerequisites:

-  - Android SDK and Android NDK R5c or later
+  - Android SDK and Android NDK R5c or later (tested with R7b)
-  - Boost, installed in the top Cinder directory
+  - Boost is required as usual in the top Cinder directory.
+The setup-android script will automatically install this if there is no "boost" directory under Cinder.
+  - Cygwin on Windows
   - bash, curl, unzip, tar and bzip2 command-line tools (required by setup-android)

 * Run setup-android